caa9/GaCD/CodeBook.md

 The **Activity Type** variable was reformatted as a factor, with the labels uploaded from the "activity_labels.txt" file provided in the data files set and converted to lowercase.

 The feature labels are read from the provided "features.txt" file and subsequently made syntactically valid and unique.
 Also, a "BodyBody" typo is fixed across a subset of labels.

+For the extracted set of variables, the variable labels are cleaned up a bit.